dpearson1983/GoGoGadget/README.md

 # GoGoGadget
-A repo with a convenience script and dependencies for compiling Gadget2 on a specific system
+A repo with a convenience script and dependencies for compiling Gadget2 on a specific system.